fringedgentian/tweetstats/README.md

 # tweetstats
 Example application built as a non-blocking tweet parser using Scala's Akka Actor library

+Just run it at the sbt prompt and you will get a report of statistics every 5 seconds

 ## Usage
 Add your consumer and access token as environment variables: